aws-samples/gitlab-for-eks/content/050_review_env_security_scanning/051_add_environments_to_app.md

    > You should have a red banner that says “Syntax is incorrect”

-10. Make a mental note of the line numer and column noted in the grey box.
+10. Make a mental note of the line number and column noted in the grey box.

 11. In the same navigation area, *Click* **Edit**